Seabuckthorn: Everything you need to know

 Distribution of Seabuckthorn

 Approximately 90% of world’s Seabuckthorn is found in China, Mongolia, Russia, Northern Europe and Canada.
-China is the largest producer of Seabuckthorn.
+China is the largest producer in the world.
 In India, Seabuckthorn grows naturally in five Himalayan States (Jammu & Kashmir, Himachal Pradesh, Uttrakhand, Sikkim and Arunachal Pradesh).
-Ladakh region remains the major site for natural Seabuckthorn resource with over 70% of the total area (13,000 ha) under Seabuckthorn in the country.
+Ladakh region remains the major site for its natural resource with over 70% of the total area (13,000 ha) under Seabuckthorn in the country.

 Nutritional & Health Benefits